 A world class golf course, Windsong Farm Golf Club

 Click here for Course Photos Rarely does an architect have an opportunity to work with superior land with the goal being great golf.
 Since there will not be a residential component associated with Windsong, the routing of the golf holes is only restricted by the boundaries.
-The rolling terrain provides a pallet that may be unmatched for any site in the Midwest.
+The rolling terrain provides a pallete that may be unmatched for any site in the Midwest.
 The rolling topography with select trees and wetlands provides the backdrop for the golf course.
 The elevation change on the property is nearly perfect allowing views and movement within the golf holes, moving in and around a series of hillocks and valleys.

 In order to produce the finest results, it is vital that the best people be involved in the project of designing the course at Windsong Farm.
 The firm of Fought-Lehman Golf Course Architecture was selected.